hashicorp/terraform-provider-aws/website/docs/r/acmpca_certificate_authority.html.markdown

 * `generation_qualifier` - (Optional) Typically a qualifier appended to the name of an individual.
 Examples include Jr. for junior, Sr. for senior, and III for third.
 Must be less than or equal to 3 characters in length.
 * `given_name` - (Optional) First name.
 Must be less than or equal to 16 characters in length.
 * `initials` - (Optional) Concatenation that typically contains the first letter of the `given_name`, the first letter of the middle name if one exists, and the first letter of the `surname`.
 Must be less than or equal to 5 characters in length.
-* `locality` - (Optional) The locality (such as a city or town) in which the certificate subject is located.
+* `locality` - (Optional) Locality (such as a city or town) in which the certificate subject is located.
 Must be less than or equal to 128 characters in length.
 * `organization` - (Optional) Legal name of the organization with which the certificate subject is affiliated.
 Must be less than or equal to 64 characters in length.
 * `organizational_unit` - (Optional) Subdivision or unit of the organization (such as sales or finance) with which the certificate subject is affiliated.
 Must be less than or equal to 64 characters in length.
 * `pseudonym` - (Optional) Typically a shortened version of a longer `given_name`.
 For example, Jonathan is often shortened to John.
 Elizabeth is often shortened to Beth, Liz, or Eliza.
 Must be less than or equal to 128 characters in length.